 - Riverside Walk

-Tickets cost £10 per person and although booking is not usually necessary, if you are travelling during the pandemic, you’ll need to reserve tickets in advance.
+Tickets cost approx. £12 per person and booking is not usually necessary.
 My advice?
 Bring a change of pants.

 The street art in Norwich is hugely varied and can be seen all over the city.
 With everything from artworks that reveal snippets of the city’s history to political statements, Norwich certainly has a colourful character.